If the cold weather of winter has truly wreaked havoc with your skin, it may be time to turn to a face oil.

 - A’kin Brightening Rosehip Oil with Vitamin C

-If ageing skin is your concern, don’t worry – there is a wide range of facial oils to help stop the process in its tracks.
+If ageing skin is your concern, there is a wide range of facial oils to help target and soften fine lines and wrinkles.

 Look for a formulation that includes plant-based oils such as cranberry seed, carrot, wheatgerm and calendula to help soothe and repair dry, mature skin.